 - 1. The first is to identify all the things, which may cause harm to your employees and other (the hazards) - 2.
-The second is to consider the chance of that harm actually befalling anyone in the circumstances of your particular case, and the possible consequences, which could come of it (the risks) - 3.
-The third is to enable you to plan, introduce the monitor preventative measures to ensure that the risks are adequately controlled at all times.
+The second is to consider the chance of that harm befalling anyone in the circumstances of your case, and the possible consequences, which could come of it (the risks) - 3.
+The third is to enable you to plan, introduce the monitor preventative measures to ensure that the risks are always adequately controlled.
 Without effective assessment there can be seldom effective control.